magicalbrad/thundertixGA4/index.md

+**08/10/2022: Updated with simplified approach**

 # Thundertix GA4 Google Analytics Tracking
 Thundertix is an event ticketing service.
 They promote easyGoogle Analytics integration as a feature, but in reality it's not so simple.

 First, their built in integration only supports the older, soon to be discontinued "UA" version of Google Analytics.

 Second, their implementaion only works when visitors purchase tickets directly from the Thundertix website.
 At least in most modern browsers, it won't work if you are selling tickets from your website by embedding their page in an iFrame.

 Finally, they don't support ecommerce in analytics, which is arguably the most important data.

 This represents my attempt to work around those limitations and get Google Analytics 4 implemented and working, including ecommerce.

 ## Overview
 The first hurdle is that for security reasons, browsers are blocking cookies from third party iframes.
 This blocking prevents analytics from working in some situations including embedded Thundertix ticketing iframe on your website.

 A workaround was developed by Simo Ahava.
 Details of Simo Ahava's implementation can be found [here.](https://www.simoahava.com/analytics/cookieless-tracking-cross-site-iframes/) I have implementd hs solution specifically to work through Tag Manager for Thundertix embeds.

 Instead of reporting events directly to Google Analytics, the Thundertix events will be sent to your website which can then report it to Analytics.